buraksatar/ETSE-Humidity/clientSide/readme.md

+At first, take a note for username and password of linux sofware.

-Here it used Ubuntu version
+Here it used Ubuntu version ...

 fullname of machine: buraksatar